Young Men In Song Festival

 The faculty and staff at WSU are looking forward to a wonderful day with you and your students!
 Should you have any questions please don’t hesitate to contact me.

-You can register your students by downloading the YMIS Festival registration form, completing the requested information, and mail, e-mail, or fax it by Friday October 13, 2017 to:
+You can register your students by downloading the YMIS Festival registration form, completing the requested information, and mailing or e-mailing it by Friday November 8, 2019 to:

 Dr. Dean Luethi

 Pullman, WA 99164-5300

 For more information, direct contact via phone or e-mail is encouraged.